sipeed/sipeed_wiki/docs/hardware/en/maix/modules_spmod/spmod_extender.md

 | Features: | --- |
 | --- | -- |
-| Two-wire SP-MOD interface*3 | Connect to the D0 and D1 on the SP-MOD，Used as UART interface (Connect at most one device)
+| Two-wire SP-MOD interface*3 | Connect to the D0 and D1 on the SP-MOD, Used as UART interface (Connect at most one device)
-or I2C interface(Connect at most three device) , can also be used as two independent GPIO |
+or I2C interface(Connect at most three device), can also be used as two independent GPIO |
-| Four-wire SP-MOD interface |  Connect to the D2-D5 on the SP-MOD，Uusually used as SPI interface，
+| Four-wire SP-MOD interface |  Connect to the D2-D5 on the SP-MOD, Usually used as SPI interface,
 can also be used as four independent GPIO |
 | Supply voltage of external power supply | Depends on connected modules |
 | Supply current of external power supply | Depends on the working conditions of the module, usually less than 1000mA |